The Best Twitter Cybersecurity Accounts You Should Follow

 10. NCSC UK

 Short for National Cyber Security Centre.
-Although it is based in the UK, and primarily oriented towards UK users, their content is of high quality and can be applied in any country.
+Although it is based in the UK, and primarily oriented towards UK users, its content is of high quality and can be applied in any country.

 — NCSC UK (@ncsc) April 28, 2017